Capital and Lowercase Letters in Titles (Title Case)

-Using Capital Letters and Lowercase Letters in Titles (Title Case)When writing a name or a title, it is a common convention to only use capital letters to start the principal words.
+Using Capital Letters and Lowercase Letters in Titles (Title Case)When writing a name or a title, it is a common convention to capitalize only the first word, the last word, and the so-called "principal" words.
 This is called title case.

-The principal words in a title are all the words which are not:
+The "principal" words in a title are all the words that are not:

 Examples of Title CaseHere are some examples of titles in title case:

 - Snow White and the Seven Dwarves (In this example, the conjunction "and" and the article "the" are written with lowercase letters.)

 - Newcastle upon Tyne (Here, the preposition "upon" is written with a lowercase letter.)